Urdu ghazal: Contemporary literary scene

 One of the largest organizations dedicated to preserving the Urdu ghazal is Rekhta Foundation, which has digitized over 90,000 Urdu literary works, including ghazal.
 For the past five years, it has hosted the annual event Jashn-e-Rekhta.

 Bollywood has also adapted the Urdu ghazal for movie audience, creating a sub-genre called Filmi-ghazal.
 Movies such as Umrao Jaan (1981 film) and The Chess Players (film) have also portrayed the cultural decadence associated with ghazal.

 Women writers also began to receive recognition for writing ghazal after carving space for themselves during the 1940s in the masculine, male-dominated mushaira.
 Writers such as Fahmida Riaz and Kishwar Naheed have expanded the ghazal to explore feminist perspectives and speak on issues in society.

+Sukhan, a concert of Urdu poetry and Hindustani music, is playing a pivotal role in expanding Urdu poetry and literature in the Deccan region of India, especially Maharashtra, while also reviving traditional music forms like ghazal and qawwali, and literary forms like daastan-goi.
+The concert is conceptualised and directed by Om Bhutkar Maghloob, an actor and a poet who crafts his verses in the traditional forms of ghazal and nazm.

 Performance

 The Urdu ghazal can be sung with music in the Sufi Qawalli tradition, which is popular in South Asia.
 They are also commonly sung outside of Sufi shrines called Dargah.
 Another way to recite ghazal is tarannum, which is a mix of heightened speaking and low-key singing, often described as chanting.

 Ghazal are traditionally performed at Mushaira, literary events that were historically held in the Mughal Courts, but in current times can be anywhere.
 At a mushaira, the order of poets who read their poems is in order from novice to master.
 The Mushaira is also considered to be a professional workshop, where poets can improve their ghazal after seeing how the audience reacts to certain parts.

-A group of poets and poetry admirers is called a Mehfil.
+A group of poets and poetry admirers is called a Mehfil that historically and culturally gathers around like an audience to listen to the poet and to show appreciation to the performance.

 Tropes

 The Urdu ghazal makes use of a store of common characters, settings, images, and metaphors that inform both readers and poets of how to navigate the aforementioned ghazal universe.
 These tropes have been cultivated for hundreds of years and are meant to deeply resonate with listeners of the ghazal, invoking their expectations of meaning.

-Because the ghazal's ashaar are only two lines long, a reader's understanding comes not just from reading a singular she'r, but also from considering that she'r in the context of its relation to pre-established ideas in the ghazal tradition.
+Because the ghazal's ashaar are only two lines long, a reader's understanding comes not just from reading a single she'r, but also from considering that she'r in the context of its relation to pre-established ideas in the ghazal tradition.
 Readers commonly navigate new she'r by comparing them to other she'r and reflecting upon similarities or divergences.